 This may not bother you at all but some people want to know how they match up to other people in their age group or to different Olympic Rowers, crew teammates, or Crossfit athletes.

 Overall, the Endurance R300 monitor is excellent and provides enough data and features for the average person.

-If you are looking for the additional features like online training programs and highly accurate data recording – the Concept2 is still superior.
+If you are looking for additional features like online training, exercise programs, and highly accurate data recording, then the Concept2 is the one to go with.

-The R300 has a steel frame and aluminum seat rail, with high quality plastics for the supplementary parts.
+The Body Solid R300 has a steel frame and aluminum seat rail, with high-quality plastics for the supplementary parts.